Skip to content

 Servers⚓︎

-The nextAuth Server (NS) allows you to set up multiple (virtual) servers running on a single NS.
-All virtual servers are separated and do not share any data (e.g., sessions, users, accounts), except that they run on the same NS and database.
-A server is identified by a random Server ID and is associated with a public/private key pair for server authentication.
+The nextAuth Server (NS) allows you to set up multiple virtual servers running on a single NS.
+All virtual servers are separated from each other and do not share any data (e.g., sessions, users, accounts).
+Virtual servers do however run on the same NS, and they do share the same database instance.
+A server is identified by a randomly generated serverid and is associated with a public/private key pair for server authentication.
 These are all automatically generated when creating a server through the API.

 Users⚓︎